SEI2-jeddah/hw-week1-day2-javascript/README.md

 ```
 2. What is `b`?
 ```
-b is string
+b is a string
 ```
 3. What is `c`?
 ```
-c is boolean
+c is a boolean
 ```

 ## Concatenation